sonos/ffi-convert-rs/README.md

 ```
 typedef struct {
-  const CSlotValue *slot_values; // Pointer to the first slot value of the list
+  const T *values; // Pointer to the value of the list
   int32_t size; // Number of T values in the list
 } CArrayT;